-- Watch for conflicts of interest or bias throughout the process - A conflict of interest occurs when personal or private interests may compromise one's judgment, decisions, or actions - A bias is a tendency, inclination, or prejudice toward/against someone - Often based on stereotypes, rather than actual knowledge of an individual or a particular circumstance - Frequently based on a person's gender, race, or sexual orientation - Pre-judgement - Relationships/Friendships - Self-Reflect.
+- A bias is a tendency, inclination, or prejudice toward/against someone - Often based on stereotypes, rather than actual knowledge of an individual or a particular circumstance - Frequently based on a person's gender, race, or sexual orientation - Pre-judgement - Relationships/Friendships - Self-Reflect.
 Consult.
-Remove yourself from the process and reach out for assistance.
+Remove yourself from the process and reach out for assistance. - For concerns of bias or a potential conflicts of interest by a Title IX team member, contact the District Title IX Coordinator.